zliu41/CIPs/CIP-plutus-modules/README.md

 and the `modHash` is the hash of the underlying `Script`.
 The type parameter of `Module a` is a phantom parameter, just like the type parameter of `CompiledCode a`, which tells us the type of value which the application of the `modCode` to the `modArgs` represents.
-Notice that the module arguments will usually be of different types, and so they are stored in a list as the underlying representation type `Mod`.

-We can convert any `ScriptHash`into a module:
+We can convert any `ScriptHash` into a module:
 ```
 fromScriptHash :: ScriptHash -> Module a
 fromScriptHash hash = Module Nothing Nothing hash